Bella Hadid Says She's Not the Party Girl Type: 'I Can't Wait to Just Sit On the Couch!'

 Bella Hadid may get invited to the most glamorous parties in the world during fashion week, Cannes and more, but the 21-year-old supermodel isn’t as big of a party girl as you might expect.

 “People think I’m such a party girl, but that’s a thing of the past.
 I can’t wait to just sit on the couch this weekend!”
-Hadid said in her June cover story with Harper’s Bazaar, where she was interviewed by sister Gigi Hadid.
+Hadid said in her June/July cover story with Harper’s Bazaar, where she was interviewed by sister Gigi Hadid.

 “Now that our careers have gotten to the heights that they have and our job is to be around people all day and go to parties, the last thing I want to do on a Saturday night is go out.”